richzhang/PerceptualSimilarity/README.md

 ### (B) Backpropping through the metric

 File [`perceptual_loss.py`](perceptual_loss.py) shows how to iteratively optimize using the metric.
 Run `python perceptual_loss.py` for a demo.
 The code can also be used to implement vanilla VGG loss, without our learned weights.
-This was implemented by [Angjoo Kanazawa](https://github.com/akanazawa).

 ### (C) About the metric